rishmanisation/authenticator-application/README.md

 and I am working on a fix.

 2. If you click on the back button in the whitelist page and then visit the page again, it will still show the most recently found errors (if any).
 While functionality remains unaffected, this is still something I am working to fix.
+EDIT: This has been fixed to some extent; however it does still do this on occasion.